allenlooplee/open-piggy-bank/README.md

 ## Contract Design

+### Use Cases

+1. **Regular Savings Plan**: The owner sets a savings goal and deploys the smart contract.
+Each Monday, they deposit a fixed amount of funds until their balance reaches the goal.
+Once achieved, they can withdraw the accumulated funds.
+2. **Ad-Hoc Savings Plan**: The owner sets a savings goal and deploys the smart contract.
+At any time, they can deposit varying amounts of funds to reach their goal.
+Once achieved, they can withdraw the accumulated funds.

 ### Members

 1. **owner variable**: The owner who deploys this contract is the only user of it.
 This cannot be changed after the deployment.